Juanma1313/djangoblog/README.md

         ```cli
         python3 manage.py migrate
         ```
+5. Test Django setup
+   - Start the server
+    >This first run may not work because the host is not authorized
+        ```cli
+        python3 manage.py runserver
+        ```
+   - If there was a DisallowedHost error, add the host to the list `ALLOWED_HOSTS` in file `codestar/settings.py`

-5. Create s new external database
+6. Create new external database
     > We will use ElephantSQL as a database provider
+   1. Create/log in your ElephantSQL account (if you don't have one already)
+       - Navigate to ElephantSQL.com and click `Get a managed database today`
+       - Select `Try now for FREE` in the TINY TURTLE database plan
+       - Select `Log in with GitHub` and authorize ElephantSQL with your selected GitHub account
+       - In the Create new team form:
+           - Add a team name (your own name is fine)
+           - Read and agree to the Terms of Service
+           - Select Yes for GDPR
+           - Provide your email address
+           - Click “Create Team”
+           - Your account is supossed to be successfully created
+   2. Create New service Instance
+       - Setup your plan name (this is commonly the name of the project)
+       - Select your plan type ( use the Free plan)
+       - Select the region closest to your location (E.g. azure westeurope)
+       - confirm the instance creation
+   3. Select the new database instance from the dashboard and copy the database URL for later (e.g. `postgres://napnlvrl:REyrb2FxoDbJjXblSVvGmL1XQrGu8lbN@dumbo.db.elephantsql.com/napnlvrl`)

-6. Deploy the empty app to Heroku
+1. Deploy the empty app to Heroku
    1. Create the _Heroku app

-7. Set our project to use Cloudinary
+2. Set our project to use Cloudinary
-8. Set our project to use PostgreSQL
+3. Set our project to use PostgreSQL
-9. Deploy a new, empty project to Heroku
+4. Deploy a new, empty project to Heroku

 ### Setup Heroku